imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 #### Logs
 Included OPCODEs: `LOG0`, `LOG1`, `LOG2`, `LOG3`, `LOG4`

-Logs are difficult to measure as our methodology does not cover the network cost of storing logs.
+Logs are difficult to measure, as our methodology does not cover the network cost of storing logs.
 The results do confirm that the cost increases with the number of topics though.
 Also, we can consider lowering the base cost for topics.

 > Client Implementation notes:
 > Although not a top priority, Erigon could investigate the cost of logs.